Call for Proposals for 2019

 The Carrie Chapman Catt Center for Women and Politics in the College of Liberal Arts and Sciences at Iowa State University is pleased to announce the competition for the 2019 Carrie Chapman Catt Prize for Research on Women and Politics.

 This annual competition is designed to encourage and reward scholars embarking on significant research in the area of women and politics.
 Numerous proposals from a variety of academic disciplines are received each year.
-Proposals are blind-reviewed by a committee composed of faculty members in the disciplines represented by the authors of prize proposals.
+Proposals are blind-reviewed by a committee composed of faculty members in the disciplines represented by the proposals.